mananmadan/Unsupervised-Test/README.md

 ## Features
 - GUI for test taking
 - Face Verification
-- Mouse Movement Analysis to detect cheating
+- Mouse Location Tracking to detect cheating
 - Facial Tracking during exam to detect fraud

 ## How to use?